tillkaeufer/DuCKLinG/README.md

 ## How to run

-The idea is that you create an input file that defines all the settings, priors, and observation that you want to use and then you simply execute it the same way as shown for the *retreival example*.
+The idea is that you create an input file that defines all the settings, priors, and observation that you want to use and then you simply execute it the same way as shown for the *retrieval example*.

 | :exclamation:  Even if you run the retrieval in parallel make sure to first run everything in a single core till the retrieval part of the script starts.
 This makes sure that the slab grids are already binned to your observation and this is not done N times. |
 |-----------------------------------------|